TripitakaBC/ampinvt_esphome/README.md

 ## Integration into Home Assistant

 The code creates various sensors in the HA instance, many of which are boolean flags mapped to their function.
 Play around and build a test dashboard to see what works for you.
+The YAML and ampinvt.h files go into your esphome directory.

 # Credits